swcarpentry/python-novice-gapminder/_episodes/02-variables.md

 > Be aware that it is the *order* of execution of cells that is important in a Jupyter notebook, not the order
 > in which they appear.
 Python will remember *all* the code that was run previously, including any variables you have
 > defined, irrespective of the order in the notebook.
 Therefore if you define variables lower down the notebook and then
 > (re)run cells further up, those defined further down will still be present.
-As an example, create 2 cells with the
+As an example, create two cells with the
 > following content, in this order:
 >
 > ~~~